Contents

 How to Celebrate the Day

-Celebrate the day by enjoying Tater Tots for breakfast, lunch, and dinner with family members and friends.
+Celebrate the day by enjoying Tater Tots for breakfast, lunch, and dinner with family and friends.
 On this day, also take some time to glance at the origin and history of the tot and the recipes dedicated to Tots.
-Then take pictures while eating Tater Tot and share them with others on social media using the hashtag #TaterTotDay.
+Then, take pictures while eating Tater Tot and share them with others on social media using the hashtag #TaterTotDay.